zwarren/morse-apmrover-sim/README.md

 The code in this repository includes:
 * a MORSE simulation environment with a shrunken version of MORSE's Hummer vehicle with some sensors attached.
-* a Python script that receives sensor data from the simulation in JSON format and converts it to Ardupilot's SITL format and vice-versa.
+* a Python script that receives sensor data from the simulation in JSON format and converts it to Ardupilot's SITL format and vice-versa (the bridge).

 # Setup

 MORSE is only supported on Linux.
 The steps of the Ardupilot SITL setup on Windows describe setting up an Ubuntu VM.
-So follow those instructions to get a Linux VM on windows: http://dev.ardupilot.com/wiki/simulation-2/setting-up-sitl-on-windows/
+Follow those instructions to get a Linux VM on windows: http://dev.ardupilot.com/wiki/simulation-2/setting-up-sitl-on-windows/

 ## Install MORSE

-Installation instructions are here: https://www.openrobots.org/morse/doc/stable/user/installation.html
+Instructions are here:

-MORSE version 1.2.2 was used here.
+https://www.openrobots.org/morse/doc/stable/user/installation.html

+This simulation was last run using MORSE version 1.2.2.

 MORSE relies on Python3.
 The bridge script uses Python's new asyncio module which was introduced in Python 3.4 so use at least 3.4.
 Ubuntu 14.04 and Fedora 21 provide Python 3.4 so it should be no trouble.

 ## Install MAVProxy

-The JSBSim instructions use MAVProxy, so that's what's used here. http://tridge.github.io/MAVProxy/
+The JSBSim instructions use MAVProxy, so that's what's used here: http://tridge.github.io/MAVProxy/

 ## Clone this repo